xjtumen/discourse-show-post-number-tc/README.md

-# discourse-post-number-indicator-theme
+# discourse-show-post-number-tc

-Discourse theme that will show the views (reads) count for posts.
+Discourse theme component that will show the the post number for posts.

 Screenshot: